RodneyEcheru/statefulVariable/README.md

 // Unsubscribe from further changes unsubscribe();
 ```

+### inspiration
+This library was inspired by svelte but with persistence added and freedom to use across other different frameworks as well as when not using any javascript framework or library

 ## license
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.